Craving Some Creativity

 Pros:

-• Fun colors can bring life to a space.
+• Fun colors bring life to a space.

 Cons:

-Planked ceilings are farmhouse chic, budget friendly and labor light.
-No painting or finishing required!
+Plank ceilings are farmhouse chic, budget-friendly, and labor-light.
+No painting or finishing is required!
+Look at this finished space:

-White plank drop-down ceilings with recessed lights in brightly lit great room with large windows, piano and turquoise settee.
+White plank drop-down ceilings with recessed lights in brightly lit great room with large windows, piano and turquoise couch.

-• The install system is easy to hook into your existing framework
+• Install system is easy to hook onto existing frame.

 • Planks can be installed alone.

-• For lower ceilings you won’t gain any head space, but you wouldn’t lose any either compared to acoustic ceiling tiles.
+• You won’t lose any headspace compared to acoustic ceiling tiles.

-• Basic working electrical knowledge is strongly suggested before making lighting/wiring modifications.
+• Basic electrical knowledge is strongly suggested for moving lights.

 Modern white square style drop down pop out ceiling styles in a modern farmhouse styled living room with gray neutral palette.

-The Creek Line House demonstrates how this simple weekend project completely transforms a living space.
+The Creek Line House demonstrates how this simple weekend project completely modernizes a living space.

 Pros: